reposense/RepoSense/docs/ug/cli.md

 <box type="info" seamless>

 * This flag only works on **git `2.23`** or later.
-* If an earlier version of **git** is used, RepoSense can still run but this flag will be ignored.
+* If an earlier version of **git** is used, RepoSense can still run but only if this flag is not used.
 </box>

 <!-- ------------------------------------------------------------------------------------------------------ -->